 To complete the patio living setup, Gary’s trailer has the PatioEX, which is an air-inflated room that helps enclose that patio ramp area, providing more living space.
 The PatioEX features zip-up windows and screens that can go from full privacy to open air.
-The PatioEX allows you to still be “outdoors” even during rain, wind, or when bugs are biting.
+These features allow Gary to still be “outdoors” even during rain, wind, or when bugs are biting.

 Swinging Sewer Hose Storage:

 Gary’s trailer is equipped with MORryde’s new Sewer Hose Storage System.
 This provides for a simple way to store the sewer hose, the fittings, and your gloves in a compact area.
-The hose is stored in a tube that swings out from under the frame of the RV so you can access your items without crawling under the trailer.
+The hose is stored in a tube that swings out from under the frame of the RV so that he can access his items without crawling under the trailer.
 It’s simple, convenient, and reduces the mess.

 That’s Gary’s trailer – lots of upgrades to make RVing more enjoyable.
 So next time you see Gary at a rally or campground, ask him to show you his trailer.
-He’s more than happy to show you the products that make his life on the road easier.
+He’ll be more than happy to teach you about the products that make his life on the road easier.